SLO-308-Project/Workout-In-Progress/README.md

 ## Workflow: (NEEDS WORK)
 1. Work on your own branch.
-2. pull and resolve conflicts often.
+2. Pull and resolve conflicts often.
 3.

 ## Conventional Commits: